 | Dec | 20 | 23 | 215 |

 Hamid is a Vietnam-based travel writer and content strategist with over 15 years of experience exploring Southeast Asia.
-Having traveled extensively across Vietnam’s northern highlands, central heritage towns, and southern islands, H. R. provides firsthand insights into the country’s seasonal travel patterns.
-Their work has been featured in regional travel magazines and local tourism campaigns.
+Having traveled extensively across Vietnam’s northern highlands, central heritage towns, and southern islands, he provides firsthand insights into the country’s seasonal travel patterns.
+His work has been featured in regional travel magazines and local tourism campaigns.